 Condition No. Condition Requirement AEMR Section Compliance Status Condition 6.3 Annual Performance Reporting The Proponent shall, throughout the life of the project, prepare and submit for the approval of the Director-General, an Annual Environmental Management Report (AEMR).
 The AEMR shall review the performance of the project against the Operation Environmental Management Plan (refer to condition 5.3 of this approval), the conditions of this approval and other licences and approvals relating to the project.
-The AEMR shall include, but not necessarily be limited to: Whole of document Compliant Condition 6.3a) - details of compliance with the conditions of this approval; Section 2 Compliant Condition 6.3b) - a copy of the Complaints Register (refer to condition 4.3 of this approval) for the preceding twelve-month period (exclusive of personal details), and details of how these complaints were addressed and resolved; Section 2 Compliant (no complaints were received)

-Condition 6.3c) - identification of any circumstances in which the environmental impacts and performance of the project during the year have not been generally consistent with the environmental impacts and performance predicted in the documents listed under condition 1.1 of this approval, with details of additional mitigation measures applied to the project to address recurrence of these circumstances; Section 3 & 4 Condition 6.3d) - results of all environmental monitoring required under this approval and other approvals, including interpretations and discussion by a suitably qualified person; and Section 3 Compliant Condition 6.3e) - a list of all occasions in the preceding twelve-month period when environmental performance goals for the project have not been achieved, indicating the reason for failure to meet the goals and the action taken to prevent recurrence of that type of incident.
-Section 3 & 4 Compliant
+The AEMR shall include, but not necessarily be limited to: Whole of document Compliant Condition 6.3a) - details of compliance with the conditions of this approval; Section 2 Minor non- Compliance with NOx emission limits for a short duration during C3 maintenance tuning.
+Condition 6.3b) - a copy of the Complaints Register (refer to condition 4.3 of this approval) for the preceding twelve-month period (exclusive of personal details), and details of how these complaints were addressed and resolved; Section 2 Compliant (no complaints were received) Condition 6.3c) - identification of any circumstances in which the environmental impacts and performance of the project during the year have not been generally consistent with the environmental impacts and performance predicted in the documents listed under condition 1.1 of this approval, with details of additional mitigation measures applied to the project to address recurrence of these circumstances; Section 3 & 4 Minor non- Compliance with NOx emission limits for a short duration during C3 maintenance tuning.
+Condition 6.3d) - results of all environmental monitoring required under this approval and other approvals, including interpretations and discussion by a suitably qualified person; and Section 3 Compliant Condition 6.3e) - a list of all occasions in the preceding twelve-month period when environmental performance goals for the project have not been achieved, indicating the reason for failure to meet the goals and the action taken to prevent recurrence of that type of incident.
+Section 3 & 4 Minor non- Compliance with NOx emission limits for a short duration during C3 maintenance tuning.